 My brother and I are incredibly close, partly because we’re so different.
 I’m quieter; more studious, thinking before I speak.
 My brother is more outgoing; he never shuts up, and can’t sit still.
 He prefers doing things to reading books, whereas I’m most at home in a library.
 We’re both opticians, however; that’s the one thing we’re got in common.

-We live in the same street as each other, which is pretty much equidistant between our two shops.
+We lived in the same street as each other, which was equidistant between our two shops.
 My brother always ran into work, come ran or shine, whereas I couldn’t think of anything worse.
 My car was my best friend.

 It was a pretty normal summer’s day when the random shower came rocketing down.
 The weather forecast hadn’t predicted it, and I’d got soaked in the two minutes it took me to get to the car.
 As I started the ignition, I realised that Josh would be getting soaked as well, as he jogged into work.
 So, I decided to drive the long way home to see if I could spot him running and offer him a lift.

-I found him pretty quickly: it’s not like there were any other runners out on the road that particular evening.
+I found him pretty quickly: it’s not like there were any other runners out on the road.
 I mounted the kerb and yelled out his name.
 He was so engrossed in whatever music was blaring through his headphones that he didn’t hear me the first time – nor the second time.
-It was only when I honked my horn did he pause and looked round.
+Only when I honked my horn did he pause and looked round.
 He peered through the unnatural gloom of the early evening and pulled the headphones away from his ears, then broke out into a broad smile as he realised who it was.
 He was soaked, his t-shirt and shorts clinging to him, and his short blonde hair (I had longer, brown hair – we didn’t even look alike, for heaven’s sake) offering his face no protection against the elements.

 “Get in!”
 I called, and motioned him towards the car with my hand.
 “I’ll give you a lift.”